 Demonstration speeches that haven't been thought through and practiced carefully have a nasty habit of suddenly sliding sideways super-fast.
 Then what you want to happen and what actually does are miles apart - two quite different things.

-Click the link to access to printable demonstration speech outline.
+Click the link to access the printable demonstration speech outline.
 (It goes to the same page on planning and preparation linked to above.
 While you are there be sure to read the FAQs, especially the information about cue cards.
 If you haven't given a demonstration speech before you'll find it useful.)

 Other topics for demonstration speeches